Sparse Generalized Yule-Walker Estimation for Large Spatio-temporal Autoregressions with an Application to NO2 Satellite

 \section{Empirical Application}

-We examine the empirical performance of the SPLASH estimator when predicting daily $\text{NO}_2$ concentrations in (Greater) London.
-The data is publicly available via the Copernicus Open Access Hub and we consider the time span from 1 August 2018 to 18 October 2020.\footnote{See \url{http://www.tropomi.eu/} for more info on the TROPOMI data products, and use \url{https://scihub.copernicus.eu/} to access the database.} The original $\text{NO}_2$ concentrations are reported in mol/m$^2$ but we convert to mol/cm$^2$ to avoid numerical instabilities caused by the use of small-scale numbers.
-The far majority of measurements are captured sometime between 11:00 and 14:00 UTC.
-The area of interest is divided into a ($5 \times 9$) grid, implying that longitudes and latitudes increment by approximately 0.2 from cell to cell.
+Nitrogen dioxide (NO\textsubscript{2}) is emitted during combustion of fossil fuels (e.g. by motor vehicles) and it has been associated with adverse effects on the respiratory system.\footnote{The direct health effect of nitrogen dioxide is difficult to determine because its emission process is typically accompanied with the emission of other air pollutants (see, e.g. \cite{brunekreefholgate2002}).} The Air Quality Standards Regulations 2010 requires a regular monitoring of NO\textsubscript{2} concentration levels in the UK.\footnote{Source: https://www.legislation.gov.uk/uksi/2010/1001/contents/made.} Using satellite data, we examine the empirical performance of the SPLASH estimator when predicting daily NO\textsubscript{2} concentrations in Greater London.
+This satellite data is publicly available via the Copernicus Open Access Hub and we consider the time span from 1 August 2018 to 18 October 2020.\footnote{See \url{http://www.tropomi.eu/} for more info on TROPOMI data products and use \url{https://scihub.copernicus.eu/} to access the database.} The original $\text{NO}_2$ concentrations are reported in mol/m$^2$, which we convert to mol/cm$^2$ to avoid numerical instabilities caused by small-scale numbers.
+The far majority of measurements are captured between 11:00 and 14:00 UTC.
+The area of interest is divided into a ($5 \times 9$) grid, implying that longitudes and latitudes increment by approximately 0.2 from cell to cell (see Figure \ref{Fig:NO2_coefficient_plot}, part c).
 All available $\text{NO}_2$ measurements are averaged within each cell and within the same day.
-The resulting data set has 0.8\% missing observations.
-These missing values are imputed using the \texttt{Multivariate Time Series Data Imputation (mtsdi)} R package.\footnote{This imputation method is proposed by \cite{JungerDeLeon2015} to impute missing values in time series for air pollutants.
+The resulting data set contains 0.8\% missing observations, which we impute using the \texttt{Multivariate Time Series Data Imputation (mtsdi)} R package.\footnote{This imputation method is proposed by \cite{JungerDeLeon2015} to impute missing values in time series for air pollutants.
 The package is written by the same authors and currently maintained by W. L. Junger.}